👉 TAP TO SAVE 50% WITH CODE SPRING

 03/28 vs. TB: 6 IP, 0 H, 0 ER, 2 BB, 5 K

-McGreevy was dominant on Saturday, tossing six no-hit innings against Tampa Bay in a tough luck no decision.
+McGreevy was dominant on Saturday, tossing six no-hit innings against Tampa Bay in a tough luck no-decision.
 It was an excellent start to the season for the young right-hander, who is expected to be one of the anchor pieces in a rebuilding St. Louis rotation.
 Is McGreevy ready to be the Cardinal no one saw coming, or is he best left on waivers?

 Originally a first-round pick by the Cardinals in 2021, McGreevy was a somewhat big pitching prospect coming up.
 He wasn’t viewed as a future frontline starter, but rather a reliable mid-rotation arm with excellent command.
 McGreevy has a deep seven-pitch repertoire consisting of a four-seam fastball, sinker, changeup, cutter, slider, sweeper, and curveball.

-McGreevy’s most used pitch in was a tie between the sinker and the changeup.
+McGreevy’s most used pitch was a tie between the sinker and the changeup.
 We’ll start with the sinker, as this was a much bigger part of McGreevy’s game last season.
 He threw the pitch 22% of the time in this start and threw it 22.2% of the time last season.
 His velocity was way down in this start, with McGreevy averaging just 89.6 mph, compared to 91.7 mph last season.
 91.7 mph is already slow in today’s game, but a sub-90 mph heater is practically unheard of.

 Even when we do see sub-90 mph fastballs, it’s usually on older players/lefties who have diminished over time, but McGreevy is just 25 and right-handed.
 The sinker also didn’t have as much movement in this start compared to last year, with McGreevy losing 3.5 inches of horizontal break with the pitch.
 He somehow got three whiffs on 11 swings in this start for a 27% whiff rate, compared to a 7.4% whiff rate with the pitch last season.

-The end results on the pitch were good, but the measurables suggest that it may not be the most effective offering.
+The results on the pitch were good, but the measurables suggest that it may not be the most effective offering.
 To be fair, it was McGreevy’s best pitch last season with a .234 AVG against and a 63.5% ground-ball rate, but I’m just not that impressed by a soft sinker like this.
 It’s walking a tightrope every time he takes the mound, because this pitch could be crushed on a bad day.

 He also threw the changeup 22% of the time in this start, after throwing it just 10% of the time last season.
-This may’ve been a game-specific strategy, as the Rays started six left-handed batters in this one.
+This may have been a game-specific strategy, as the Rays started six left-handed batters in this one.
 The velocity was also down on the changeup by two mph, and he lost about three inches of horizontal break with the pitch compared to last season.

 McGreevy also managed just one whiff with the pitch in this start, good for an 11% whiff rate.
 McGreevy’s strikeout upside is quite low, as he had a meager 14.5% strikeout rate last season.
 He never even had good strikeout rates in the minors, and it would be surprising to see him even maintain a 20% K rate over a full MLB season.
 Not exactly an enticing fantasy option.